Issued: March 10, 2025

 4.1 FORMAT

-The respondent’s statement of qualifications shall be combined into one document and shall be limited to a 10-page maximum.
-A page is defined as a single-sided 8 ½” x 11” with a font size of 11 ppt or larger.
+The respondent’s statement of qualifications shall be combined into one document and shall be limited to a 30-page maximum.
+A page is defined as a single sided 8 ½” x 11” with a font size of 11 pt or larger.
 The cover page and any tab divider sheets do not count toward the page maximum.
 The submittal must be organized in the following order:

-COVER PAGE: Should include the name and project number as well as the firm’s name.
+COVER PAGE: Should include the project title as well as the firm’s name.
 The cover page may have a picture on it with a brief description of the picture.

 TAB ONE: Letter of Introduction (5%) – Must include the point of contact information containing the name of individual authorized to represent the organization, email, phone number, and address.